Making Competency-based Assessment Work: Macro-maneuvers

 And adult educators love to tackle high school and higher ed. course design very academically, in outline form, as if they were writing a research paper or a textbook.

 Content gets “chunked” within courses, and time gets “chunked” along with it.
 Start with a big topic or question, break it into component parts, lecture the hell out of it, and give a test at the end.
-In the lecture-textbook-syllabus model, the time it takes to finish the lectures and 1-2 substantive in-class activities is the time allotted to instruction.
+In the lecture-textbook-syllabus model, the time it takes to finish the lectures, some problems, and 1-2 substantive in-class activities is the time allotted to instruction.

-This structure does not work in a competency-based model.
+I’ve not seen this structure work in a competency-based model.

 Since time is a major constraint, it is important to find as much of it as possible.
 This is why we focus on formal, required classes rather than electives.